fecaps/email_microservice/README.md

 The `infrastructure_email_1` and `infrastructure_email_consumer_1` resources have **multi-stage** builds.
 Which are composed of two steps:

-- Installing PHP/Composer dependencies
+- Composer
-- Installing PHP extensions and configuring web/app server
+- Installing PHP extensions, Composer dependencies and configuring web/app server

-There are two `Dockerfiles` for , one is used for `development` and another for `production`.
+There are two `Dockerfiles`, one is used for `development` and another for `production`.

 The one used for `development` contains `XDebug` and **dev dependencies**.